 Links to the LGBT community

 One thing that we have noticed is that the cosplay community has strong links with the LGBTQ+ community.
 I think that this is down to a couple of things.
 The first is that when you cosplay you can experiment and cosplay different genders.
-Secondly, because many people feel lost and they are struggling with their identity so playing a character gives them an escape.
+Secondly, because many people feel lost and are struggling with their identity so playing a character gives them an escape.
 These are just my opinions, I am not an expert in these matters.

-However, as it would seem that a large proportion of cosplayers are LGBT or have experienced trauma such as bullying.
+However, it would seem that a large proportion of cosplayers are LGBT or have experienced trauma such as bullying.
 I would think that it is even more of a reason that us parents should support and encourage this activity which helps them to express themselves and makes them happy.

 What are the positives of having a child who cosplays?

-- It takes up a great deal of their time leaving less chance for boredom and unruly behavior!
+- It takes up a great deal of their time leaving less chance for boredom and unruly behaviour!